fireship-io/fireship.io/content/lessons/seo-angular-part-1-rendertron-meta-tags/index.md

 ng new seoFriendlyApp --routing
 ```

 The next step is to create a few components and load them with the router.
-Each component will have it's own dynamically generated meta tags to be used by social media bots and search crawlers.
+Each component will have its own dynamically generated meta tags to be used by social media bots and search crawlers.

 ```shell
 ng g component home-page